 - Word of Mouth, maximize Forums, and KOL to Get more Credibility

 - E-Commerce: little Red book is the cost-effective platform to sell in China

 - Tmall is quite expensive but good for medium and large Brands with big ambition

-Do you want to know Pricing and the details of these Solution?
+Do you want to know the pricing and the details of these Solutions?